amirjalali1/AnycastHealthChecker/README.md

 Introduction
 -------------

-**anycast-healthchecker** monitors a service by doing periodic health checks and, based on the result, instructing `Bird`_ daemon to either advertise or withdraw the route to reach it.
+**AnyCast HealthCheker** monitors a service by doing periodic health checks and, based on the result, instructing [Bird](https://bird.network.cz/) daemon to either advertise or withdraw the route to reach it.
 As a result Bird will only advertise routes for healthy services.
 Routes for both IPv4 and IPv6 addresses are supported.

 Bird must be configured in a certain way to interface properly with anycast-healthchecker.
 The configuration is detailed later in this document.